k2-fsa/sherpa/docs/source/onnx/python/speech-recognition-from-urls.rst

 Decode a URL
 ------------

-This example shows you how to decode an URL that pointing to a file.
+This example shows you how to decode an URL pointing to a file.

 .. hint::